Media system dependency theory: Cognitive

 Media also have the potential cognitive effect of expanding people's belief systems.
 Media can create a kind of "enlargement" of citizen's beliefs by disseminating information about other people, places, and things.
 Expansion of people's belief systems refers to a broadening or enlarging of beliefs in a certain category.
 For example, a constant flow of information about global warming will expand people's beliefs about pollution affecting the Earth's atmosphere, about cap and trade and other policies, and about personal contributions to global warming.
 These beliefs meet with and are incorporated into an existing value system regarding religion, free enterprise, work, ecology, patriotism, recreation, and the family.

 Last is value clarification and conflict.
 Media help citizens clarify values (equality, freedom, honesty, forgiveness) often by precipitating information about value conflicts.
 For instance, during the 1960s the mass media regularly reported on the activities of the Civil Rights Movement, presenting conflicts between individual freedoms (e.g., a businessman's property rights to deny blacks entrance) and equality (e.g., human rights).
 When such conflicts play out in the mass media, the value conflicts are identified, resulting in audiences forming their own value positions.
-Such a position can be painful to articulate because it can force a choice between mutually incompatible goals and the means for obtaining them.
+Such a position can be painful to articulate because it forces a choice between mutually incompatible goals and the means to obtain them.
 However, in the process of trying to decide which is more important in a particular case, general value priorities can become clarified.